Nathan-Bush46/IDS706-python-package/README.md

 ## Explanation of other things in Repository

-* databricks_tool adds onto databricks query test program by packaging a python script with setuptools to create a command line databricks sql runner.
+* databricks_tool is a package that lets you run sql querys using databricks on the commond line.

+* workspace and test folders show examples of python scripts running sql on a databricks database.

 * See [`video`](https://www.youtube.com/watch?v=rTuY1ctXtiI) for walkthrough run using databricks with python code.